 But most importantly - using a VPN prepares and positions you to benefit from the great innovation in encryption technology that is currently underhand.

-Not using a VPN and encryption gives all the advantage of evolvement to those that would do you most harm.
+Not using a VPN and encryption gives all the advantage of evolvement and adaptation to those that would do you most harm.

 Maybe you've heard - choosing a VPN is tricky.